strapi/documentation/docs/developer-docs/latest/setup-deployment-guides/installation/docker.md

 The following `Dockerfile` can be used to build a non-production Docker image for a Strapi project.

 ::: note
-If you are using docker-compose, you can skip setting the environment variables manually, as they will be set in the `docker-compose.yml` file or a `.env` file.
+If you are using `docker-compose`, you can skip setting the environment variables manually, as they will be set in the `docker-compose.yml` file or a `.env` file.
 :::

 !!!include(developer-docs/latest/setup-deployment-guides/snippets/docker-env-table.md)!!!